A handy, free printable reading log.

 Learning to read takes time.
 It takes time to develop accurate decoding skills and good fluency, and the learning process can feel strange, overwhelming and frustrating for the beginning reader.
 The love listening to stories and want to read like mummy or daddy reads to them, and they may feel frustrated when with the process of learning to read and the time it takes.
 I can understand that struggle after seeing it in my own child.

-Fortunately in our case, we have turned a corner and as Immy’s decoding skills, fluency and confidence have improved it is clear that she feels a greatest sense of mastery and belief in her own reading ability.
-To help her see how well she is actually doing with her reading, and to she inspire her to keep at it I developed a Reading Log as a record of the books that she can read independently.
+Fortunately in our case, we turned a corner and, as her decoding skills, fluency and confidence improved, it is clear that our daughter felt a greater sense of mastery and belief in her own reading ability.
+To help her see how well she is actually doing with her reading, and to she inspire her to keep at it I developed a printable Reading Log as a record of the books that she can read independently.

 For every 20 books that are added to her list Immy receives a book related surprise.
 This might be a new book that she has been wanting to read or a trip to the bookshop to choose a book herself.
 Other reward ideas include everything from a visit to the local library (ours sometimes hosts pj reading parties!), attending a book related event or even going to see a show, exhibition or performance related to a children’s book.